#Article

 Then, make sure to include information on how to report during your annual harassment training.
 Teach employees how to report harassment as the victim, but also on another person’s behalf.
 Sometimes employees fear retaliation or just don’t want to cause drama, so they won’t report for themselves; when coworkers learn how to stand up for one another, you’re well on your way to an ethical internal culture where bullying isn’t tolerated.

-When an employee experiences harassment, their mental health might suffer.
+When an employee experiences harassment, it’s often part of a broader pattern of toxic workplace behaviors that damage mental health.
 While you obviously want to prevent as much of this behavior as possible, it’s also important to offer resources to those employees who do fall victim to bullying.

 Some ways to promote a mentally healthy work environment include: